 A select set of microalgae are reported to be able to catalyse photobiological H(2) production from water.
 Based on the model organism Chlamydomonas reinhardtii, a method was developed for the screening of naturally occurring H(2)-producing microalgae.
 B

-Treangen, T, Darling, AE, Achaz, G, Ragan, M, Messeguer, X & Rocha, E 2009, 'A Novel Heuristic For Local Multiple Alignment Of Interspersed DNA Repeats', IEEE-acm Transactions On Computational Biology And Bioinformatics, vol. 6, no. 2, pp. 180-189.View/Download from: UTS OPUS or Publisher's site
+Treangen, T, Darling, AE, Achaz, G, Ragan, M, Messeguer, X & Rocha, E 2009, 'A Novel Heuristic For Local Multiple Alignment Of Interspersed DNA Repeats', IEEE-acm Transactions On Computational Biology And Bioinformatics, vol. 6, no. 2, pp. 180-189.View/Download from: Publisher's site

 Pairwise local sequence alignment methods have been the prevailing technique to identify homologous nucleotides between related species.
 However, existing methods that identify and align all homologous nucleotides in one or more genomes have suffered fro